mkirchner/hamt/README.md

     Hash *hash;
 } SearchResult;
 ```
+Here, `anchor` always points to the anchor at which the search was terminated;
+if the search was successful, `value` points to the table row that holds the
+key/value pair with matching key; if it was unsuccessful with a key mismatch,
+`value` points to the mismatching key/value pair.
+If the search was
+unsuccessful because the key did not exist, `value` equals `NULL`.

+With these prerequisites out of the way, we can tackle the actual search
+algorithm.
+Conceptually, the approach is

-* Prerequisites: pointer to an anchor, the key to look for
+1. Prerequisites: pointer to an anchor, the key to look for
-* Create valid `Hash` object from the key
+2. Create valid `Hash` object from the key
-* Fundamental algorithm is recursive
+3. Fundamental algorithm is recursive
-  * look at index bitmap of the anchor: is the bit for the hash set?
+  1. look at index bitmap of the anchor: is the bit for the hash set?
-  * if no, terminate search, return FAIL_NOTFOUND
+  2. if no, terminate search, return FAIL_NOTFOUND
-  * if yes, check the type of the entry at the expected index/position: is it
+  3. if yes, check the type of the entry at the expected index/position: is it
      a value?
-    * if yes, compare the keys.
+    1. if yes, compare the keys.
 Do they match?
-      * if yes, return SUCCESS
+      1. if yes, return SUCCESS
-      * if no, return FAIL_KEYMISMATCH
+      2. if no, return FAIL_KEYMISMATCH
-    * if no, it must be a table.
+    2. if no, it must be a table.
 Make the table the new anchor and recurse

 ### Insert